Toloka/docs/en/guide/concepts/save-money.md

 - You are sure that you have enough time to review the Tolokers' responses.
 Otherwise, when the period ends, responses that haven't been reviewed are accepted and paid for automatically.

-## Set up a random majority vote check {#mvote}
+## Set up a selective majority vote check {#mvote}

-You can set up a [random majority vote check](selective-mvote.md) for the general tasks.
+You can set up a [selective majority vote check](selective-mvote.md) for the [general](../../glossary.md#general-task) tasks.
 This helps you save money and speed up pool completion.
 You can set the period during which tasks with increased overlap will be displayed to the Toloker, depending on the number of completed tasks.

 {% cut "Example" %}

 Let's say your pool's overlap is set to 3.
 You don't trust the responses of new Tolokers and want to check them further.
-In this case, you set up a random majority vote check.
+In this case, you set up a selective majority vote check.
 If the Toloker completed 10 tasks in the last 14 days, set overlap to 5 for every third task, and if the Toloker completed 20 tasks, set overlap to 5 for every fifth task.

 Without this setting, you would be forced to set overlap to 5 for each task in the pool.
 And it would be more expensive to label all tasks with overlap = 5, as opposed to just some of the tasks.